ArfiSoft/MSoHelpDesk/README.md

 ToDo:
 - The popup for the autocompletion needs to be restyled.
 - Show form inputs dynamicly.
+Done!!
 - Get all ticket fields correct before the ticket is saved to Kaseya.
+Done!!
 - Fix the scope issue, only the organizations and tickets are returnd from the scope of the user used to log in the Kaseya API.